Availity/availity-react/docusaurus/docs/components/table/scrollableContainer.md

 ---

 In order to make the table scrollable within a fixed container, wrap the `Table` component with the ScrollableContainer.
-This will automatically set the `scrollable` property to true in the
+This will automatically set the `scrollable` property to true in the `Table` component.

 ```jsx
 import React from 'react';